D4wnstar/aetherwisp/Electromagnetism/Electrodynamics/Fundamentals/Electromagnetic wave.md

 > $$aAe^{ iax }+bBe^{ ibx }=c(Ae^{ iax }+Be^{ ibx })\quad\Rightarrow \quad (a-c)Ae^{ iax }+(b-c)Be^{ ibx }=0$$
 > Since $A,B\neq 0$ and $e^{iax},e^{ ibx }$ are nonzero for all $x$, the only way this is true is if $a=b=c$.

-The time-frequency part is trivially equal already and drops out, so the only part that the exponentials need to match is
+The time-frequency part is equal and drops out, so the only part that the exponentials need to match is
 $$\mathbf{k}_{I}\cdot \mathbf{r}=\mathbf{k}_{R}\cdot \mathbf{r}=\mathbf{k}_{T}\cdot \mathbf{r}\quad\text{on the surface}\tag{2}$$
 Writing the components out gives us
 $$yk_{I,y}+zk_{I,z}=yk_{R,y}+zk_{R,z}=yk_{T,y}+zk_{T,z}$$